AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ### Additional processing

-OCS may process operational data stored in your default region in a non-default region for performance optimization before it displays in your browser session.
+OCS may process operational data stored in your default region in a non-default region for performance optimization before it displays in a browser session. _Processing_ operational data usually involves reshaping it.
 In these instances, data from your default region resides in the non-default region processing service memory up to several hours.

 ### Data augmentation